top of page

 A roof lantern is an architectural feature that sits on top of a flat roof (often for a single-storey extension) and acts like a miniature glazed roof.
 It’s not just a window in the roof—it’s a framed, multi-sided structure (often with triangular or trapezoidal glass panels) that brings in light from above.
 Wikipedia+1

-These are especially useful when you want a “proper” room, not just a conservatory.
-Unlike typical conservatories (which can be cold in winter and hot in summer), a modern flat-roof extension with a lantern can give you good insulation and everyday usability.
+These are especially useful when I want a “proper” room, not just a conservatory.
+Unlike typical conservatories (which can be cold in winter and hot in summer), a modern flat-roof extension with a lantern can give me good insulation and everyday usability.

 Why People Choose Roof Lanterns